yuri-spizhovyi-mit/ET6-Programming-With-Python/1_development_workflows/README.md

   - [ ] View the contents of a file using `cat`
   - [ ] Create new files using `touch`
   - [ ] Create new folders using `mkdir`
-- [ ] 🥚 **Markdown**: You can write a document in Markdown with no syntax mistakes that renders into a well-formatted document.
-- 🥚 **VSCode**: You can complete these workflows in VScode, and can use keyboard shortcuts to complete them all:
-  - [ ] Opening a repository in a new window
-  - [ ] Opening the VSCode terminal
-  - [ ] Adding a new file
-  - [ ] Adding a new folder
-  - [ ] Deleting a file
-  - [ ] Deleting a folder
-  - [ ] Previewing a Markdown File
-  - [ ] Formatting a Markdown document
 - [ ] 🥚 **READMEs**: You can write a README file that describes the project you are working on, why it's helpful, and how someone can use it.
 - 🥚 **Formatting Markdown**: You can use Prettier to make sure all the code in